 Product fees may vary depending on the product, and some products don’t carry a fee.
 These are referred to as 'fee free' or 'fee saver' products, however they tend to come with higher rates.
 You must bear in mind if you are switching lenders, your current lender may charge an exit fee, as well as an Early Repayment Charge if you decide to leave early, and you're likely to incur costs when setting up your new deal.

 An application fee is typically a non-refundable fee that may be charged when you take out a mortgage.
 Full details of any fees will be outlined within your Mortgage Illustration.

 When you buy a home, you will need to pay a solicitor or qualified conveyancer for the legal work required.
 All of our remortgage products come with free standard legal work.

 If you need help finding a solicitor, we’ll be happy to recommend one from our panel.

-All our remortgage products come with a free basic valuation and free standard legal work.
+Our remortgage deals can come with additional benefits, such as free basic valuation and standard legal costs included.
 Please be aware that a physical valuation may not take place on all cases.

 Frequently asked questions